Cowboys & Aliens: Release

 Cowboys & Aliens had its world premiere at San Diego Comic-Con on July 23, 2011.
 It was commercially released in the United States and Canada on July 29, 2011, and in other territories in ensuing weekends.
-Paramount Pictures also released the film in IMAX theaters around the world, as it did for Favreau's previous film, Iron Man 2, while Reliance Entertainment released the movie in India.
+Paramount Pictures also released the film in IMAX and 4DX theaters around the world, as it did for Favreau's previous film, Iron Man 2, while Reliance Entertainment released the movie in India.

 Box Office Mojo forecast that Cowboys & Aliens would gross $95 million total in the United States and Canada.
 For the comparatively low figure, the website cited that the marketing had not contextualized the film effectively and that hybridized Western films like Jonah Hex and Wild Wild West were not successful at the box office.
 In territories outside the United States and Canada, the website forecast $140 million total, citing that American Western films are not historically popular, but that the premise of the alien invasion and the presence of international stars like Daniel Craig and Harrison Ford would generate interest.
 In contrast, box office tracker Paul Dergarabedian said the film's combination of cowboy and extraterrestrial themes in particular would attract audiences.
 Dergarabedian also believed that audiences' familiarity with Craig as character James Bond would help the film.

 Reception

 Box office

 On the opening day of Cowboys & Aliens, estimates showed that its opening day gross was $13.0 million and it came in second place to The Smurfs opening day gross of $13.3 million.
 This was considered a surprise since Cowboys & Aliens was expected to be the clear winner for the weekend.
 Estimates then showed Cowboys & Aliens and The Smurfs tied at the #1 spot for the weekend with $36.2 million each.
-However, when the actual results for the weekend were announced Cowboys & Aliens won the weekend with $36.4 million just beating out The Smurfs, which grossed $35.6 million.
+However, when the actual results for the weekend were announced, Cowboys & Aliens won the weekend with $36.4 million, just beating out The Smurfs, which grossed $35.6 million.
 The film grossed $100,240,551 in the U.S. and Canada (making it the 500th $100 million domestic movie) as well as $74,581,774 internationally, bringing its worldwide total to $174,822,325.
-With its high cost, the film was a financial disappointment, with the Los Angeles Times listing the film in 2014 as one of the most expensive box office flops of all time.
-The film lost an estimated $75 million.
+With its high cost, the film was a financial disappointment, which not only resulted in both Universal and DreamWorks losing an estimated $75-80 million but also resulted in the film being added in the Los Angeles Times 2014 list of the most expensive box office flops of all time.